-Please explain how at least one-third of the course grade is based on content related to Cultural Diversity in the United States.
+At least one-third of the course grade must be based on content dealing with the culture, perspectives, and history of one or more underrepresented cultural groups in the United States.